We are officially in the post PC world

 Bad news for PC makers, especially the ones that carry Windows 8.
 According to International Data Corporation, shipments of personal computers have fallen 14 percent from last year.
+We are now in the post PC world.

 There are numerous reasons for this.
 Among them is the increased use of mobile phones and tablets over